-Your local community cinema is now also a great place to enjoy live arts events.
+Your local community cinema is also a great place to enjoy live arts events.
 With your support we have upgraded the Leconfield Hall's technical equipment to enable live streamed theatre, opera, ballet and music for you enjoyment.

+Tickets £16 - please be advised to pre book tickets as these performaces are extremely popular.
 Please arrive at least 15 mins before the performance begins.

 The Marquis of Calatrava forbids his daughter Leonora to marry the South American nobleman Don Alvaro.
 The lovers attempt to elope, but the Marquis catches them.
 In the ensuing altercation, Alvaro accidentally kills the Marquis, who curses his daughter as he dies.
 Leonora and Alvaro become separated during their escape.
 Leonora's brother Don Carlo di Vargas decides to find them and avenge his father.